-Understanding the process and getting access to experimental drugs can sometimes be time-consuming and confusing: for example, compassionate use is also referred to as expanded access, early access, pre-approval access, single patient IND, or an individual patient protocol.
+Understanding the process and getting access to experimental drugs can sometimes be time-consuming and confusing: for example, compassionate use is also referred to as expanded access, early access, pre-approval access, single patient IND, named patient program, or an individual patient protocol.
 The Compassionate Use Navigator is a one-stop resource for navigating the process of applying for investigational drugs.

 We created the Compassionate Use Navigator as a service for the pediatric oncology community – physicians, families, and advocates.
 You can use resources on our site and request our help with a compassionate use application to drug companies, the FDA and IRBs.